jbcurtin/bert-etl/docs/index.rst

 Stream Processing
 #################

-Using stream processing, calculations, alterations, mutations, and variations can be abstracted away into functions that alter the `state` of the data. `bert-etl` treats every function as its own namespace.
+Using stream processing, calculations, and variations can be abstracted away into functions that alter data. `bert-etl` treats every function as its own isolated environment.
 Python, Logic, and Data is all considered unique in the context of a Function Execution.
-This allows for random-interval data calculations, while maintaining sequential order of Function Execution
+This allows for random-interval data calculations, while maintaining sequential order of Function Executions

 .. code-block:: python